Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Josh Using the Apollo City Pro Throttle

 What’s more, the City Pro’s range comes coupled with an equally impressive charge time.
-Utilize its 3A charging port and included fast charger (unlike other brands, Apollo doesn’t make you pay extra for it) and you’ll have your scooter ready to roll in just 4-6 hours.
+Utilize its 3A charging port and included fast charger (unlike other brands, Apollo doesn’t make you pay extra for it) and you’ll have it ready to roll in just 4-6 hours.

 Another area where the City Pro knocks it out of the park is comfort.
 It pairs springs and pivoting swingarms to achieve a smooth riding experience.
 No jarring vibrations.
 No chattering teeth.
 No aching wrists.
 Just an alluring glide – every time.